www.NAFTracks.com

 Peter DubnerPeter Dubner

-Peter is author of 4 tracks on Jam Tracks in A Minor, and 5 tracks on Jam Tracks in G Minor and he also plays piano on those tracks.
+Peter is author and performer on four tracks on Jam Tracks in A Minor, five tracks on Jam Tracks in G Minor, three tracks on Jam Tracks in F# Minor, and four tracks on Jam Tracks in E Minor.

 www.PeterDubner.com